faserrao/c2m-generative-ai-marketing-portal/README.md

 cdk destroy
 ```

-2. If you used Cloud9 for deployment, destroy the Cloud9 instance by opening the [Cloud9 console](https://us-west-2.console.aws.amazon.com/cloud9/home?region=us-west-2) and clicking on Delete.

-3. We retain the CloudfrontLogBucket.
+2. We retain the CloudfrontLogBucket.
 If no longer needed, empty and delete the S3 bucket.

 ### [OPTIONAL] Deploy Solution Version for Amazon Personalize